troclaux/notes/golang.md

 - module: collection of go packages
   - stores packages in a file tree with a go.mod file at its root
+  - packages in a module should have distinct names
-- `package`: directory of related .go files
+- package: directory of related .go files
-  - `package main`: contains exactly 1 `main()` function, which is the entry point of the program
+  - `package main`: contains exactly 1 `main.go` file, which is the entry point of the program
   - packages by other names are "library packages"
     - library package: only export functionality that can be used by other packages
       - have no entry point